 Collection: Shetland Wool Cobweb Lace (1,600m/100g)

-The base yarn - 1 ply (800m per 50g) cobweb weight in 100% pure Shetland Wool - is supplied in 6 natural shades, from Natural White to Shetland Black (a very dark brown), plus a bleached white, and we hand dye our colourways on all of those shades apart from the Shetland Black.
+The base yarn - 1 ply (800m per 50g) cobweb weight in 100% pure Shetland Wool - is supplied in 6 natural shades, from Natural White to Shetland Black (a very dark brown), plus a bleached white, and we hand dye our colourways on all of them apart from the Shetland Black.
 100g (2 x 50g) skeins will knit our Yvaine Shetland Stole or a single 50g skein will make the Eilidh Shetland Shawl.

-As a single ply yarn, it sometimes looks a little "crinkly" when it's been dyed, but this disappears when knitted.
+As a single ply yarn, it sometimes looks a little "crinkly" when dyed, but this disappears when knitted.
 It's a delight to work with and ideal to make a real statement piece or something that will become a treasured family heirloom, like a wedding veil, christening gown or shawl.
 I usually work this on 3mm needles, which gives a beautiful fabric.